luan-bravo/comic-mono_NerdFont_vertical-adjusted/README.md

+# Comic Mono NerdFont Adjusted
-<mark> This is a fork of [dtinth](https://github.com/dtinth/)'s [comic-mono](https://github.com/dtinth/comic-mono-font/)</mark>
+<mark> This is a fork of [my fork](https://github.com/luan-bravo/comic-mono_vertical-adjusted) of [dtinth](https://github.com/dtinth/)'s [comic-mono](https://github.com/dtinth/comic-mono-font/)</mark>

-I do not know how to make and modify fonts, so this was all done with trial and error through FontForge
+I do not know how to make or modify fonts, so this was all done after much trial and error.

 ## Changes from Comic Mono
- - General Ascent to 1920 and Descent to 128
+ - General Ascent to 1920 and Descent to 128;
- - Use the generated Ascent values win, typo and HHead Ascent to set each Descent to 10% of their respective Ascent.
+ - Use the generated Ascent values win, typo and HHead Ascent to set each Descent to 10% of their respective Ascent;

-### To-do
- - [ ] Run in through [NerdFont patcher]() with the `--complete` option;
+ - [X] Run in through [NerdFont patcher](https://github.com/ryanoasis/nerd-fonts?tab=readme-ov-file#font-patcher) with the `--complete` option;
+     - Also add the `--mono` variations where special NerdFont characters are one character wide.

+## To-do
  - [ ] Better align special characters (like: `=`, `*`, `+`);
  - [ ] Add (at least latin) languages accents (i.e.: `á`, `ç`, `ê`);
- - [ ] Add Ligatures that are actually Comic;
+ - [ ] Add Ligatures that are actually Comic.

-# Comic Mono
+## Comic Mono
 A legible monospace font... the very typeface you’ve been trained to recognize since childhood.
 This font is a fork of [Shannon Miwa](https://github.com/shannpersand)’s [Comic Shanns](https://github.com/shannpersand/comic-shanns) (version 1).

 <p class="website-hidden">